-((4.))
-5. When determining capacity charges applicable to a new connection, the charges may be reduced or eliminated to reflect a prior sewer connection and prior sewer service ((at the property to be served by the new connection)) to the preexisting structure.

-a.
-This credit against charges otherwise due shall be applied as residential customers or equivalents, which are also known as RCEs, under the following circumstances:

-(1) the ((property)) structure to be served by the new connection replaces a structure on the same lot that was either connected to sewers prior to February 1, 1990, and was paying full sewer charges, or, if not connected to sewers, was nevertheless paying such full sewer charges before February 1, 1990; and b.
+- 5. When determining capacity charges applicable to a new connection, the charges may be reduced or eliminated to reflect a prior sewer connection and prior sewer service to the preexisting structure. - a.
+This credit against charges otherwise due shall be applied as residential customers or equivalents, which are also known as RCEs, under the following circumstances: - (1) the structure to be served by the new connection replaces a structure on the same lot that was either connected to sewers prior to February 1, 1990, and was paying full sewer charges, or, if not connected to sewers, was nevertheless paying such full sewer charges before February 1, 1990; and - (2) the preexisting structure was subsequently demolished and sewer service abandoned and the time between abandonment of service and connection of the new structure to sewers was less than five years. - b.
 In the event the new connection replaces a connection made after February 1, 1990, the charges may be reduced to reflect past capacity charge payments.
 This credit against charges otherwise due shall be applied under the following circumstances: